 - conducting research and development for their products,

 - creating a store front,

 - developing marketing and customer service strategies,

 - repaying their start up loans and

 - calculating and equitably sharing their profit.

-The "utilities, taxes and booth rental fees" that they pay are deposited into a school account that goes back into the Middle School to cover curricular and program expenses.
+The "utilities, taxes and booth rental fees" that they pay are deposited into a school account that goes back into the Junior High to cover curricular and program expenses.